pieforproviders/pieforproviders/docs/attendances_and_absences.md

         - add an `Attendance` w/ the `check_in`, `check_out` associated to that `ServiceDay` and the active `ChildApproval`
           - Potential Errors
             - [Attendance Model Validations](#attendance---model-validations)
-              - log error to AppSignal w/ alerts to customer support
+              - log error to AppSignal w/ alerts to customer support & tech team
       - if a `ServiceDay` does not exist for that day for that child
         - create a `ServiceDay` for that day for that child
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
-              - log error to AppSignal w/ alerts to customer support
+              - log error to AppSignal w/ alerts to customer support & tech team
         - add an `Attendance` w/ the `check_in`, `check_out`, associated to the new `ServiceDay`
           - Potential Errors
             - [Attendance Model Validations](#attendance---model-validations)
-              - log error to AppSignal w/ alerts to customer support
+              - log error to AppSignal w/ alerts to customer support & tech team
   - if the row contains an absence
     - if the child is scheduled for that day
       - if a `ServiceDay` exists for that day for that child
         - change the `ServiceDay` to an absence w/ the `absence_type: "absence_on_scheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
-              - log error to AppSignal w/ alerts to customer support
+              - log error to AppSignal w/ alerts to customer support & tech team
       - if a `ServiceDay` does not exist for that day for that child
         - create a `ServiceDay` for that day for that child w/ the `absence_type: "absence_on_scheduled_day"`
           - Potential Errors
               - [Service Day Model Validations](#service-day---model-validations)
-                - log error to AppSignal w/ alerts to customer support
+                - log error to AppSignal w/ alerts to customer support & tech team
     - if the child is not scheduled for that day
       - if a `ServiceDay` exists for that day for that child
         - change the `ServiceDay` to an absence w/ the `absence_type: "absence_on_unscheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
-              - log error to AppSignal w/ alerts to customer support
+              - log error to AppSignal w/ alerts to customer support & tech team
       - if a `ServiceDay` does not exist for that day for that child
         - create a `ServiceDay` for that day for that child w/ the `absence_type: "absence_on_unscheduled_day"`
           - Potential Errors
             - [Service Day Model Validations](#service-day---model-validations)
-              - log error to AppSignal w/ alerts to customer support
+              - log error to AppSignal w/ alerts to customer support & tech team

 ### Daily Wonderschool CSV Import
 #### `Wonderschool::Necc::AttendanceCsvImporter`